Updated: May 30

 "So shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and prosper in the thing for which I sent it" (Isaiah 55:11).

 If God declares that somebody has good relations with Him, then that happens!
 Evil is infused with good!
-Biblical scholar, Dr. Robert Sungenis, says that the Greek word logizomai (translated as reckoned, credited, or considered) is used 41 times in the New Testament, and most refer to “what somebody is thinking as a mental representation of the reality they are witnessing” (Not by Faith Alone, p.
+Or consider Exodus 23:7, which says that God will not acquit the guity.
+Biblical scholar Dr. Robert Sungenis says that the Greek word logizomai (translated as reckoned, credited, or considered) is used 41 times in the New Testament, and most refer to “what somebody is thinking as a mental representation of the reality they are witnessing” (Not by Faith Alone, p.
 325).
 Consider an example: I consider myself to be dead to sin, for I have been baptized.
 I really am dead to sin, that is why I reckon it so.
 St. Paul agrees, "So you also must consider (Greek: logizomai) yourselves dead to sin and alive to God in Christ Jesus" (Rom.
 6:11).
 Man cannot be said to be "just" in God's sight, and not actually be just in that moment!
 Psalm 106:31 shows an example of this as well, where Phinehas did a good work and it was "reckoned as righteous."
 Phinehas is put in the "righteous" category.

 When Abraham believed God, and it was credited to him as righteousness, Abraham’s faith really was righteous.
 Truly, “the quality which one has 'considered' actually exists within the object observed.”
 (Not by Faith Alone, p.
 327).
 Abraham's faith had a righteous quality about it, and he demonstrated how righteous it was.
 For example, he was told by God that he, in his old age, would be the father of many nations (Rom.
 4:17).
 This was an unbelievable statement, for Abraham and Sarah were past their biological ability to have children.
 How could Abraham have children who would form families?
 And those families grow into nations?
 YET ABRAHAM BELIEVED GOD.
 In the words of St. Paul,